 So I wondered – was there a link to Keeler in all of this?
 “Her finest moments,” as Julie Burchell wrote in the Telegraph this week, “may have taken place naked, but Keeler’s dress sense was to have a pleasing impact on Sixties style.
 When she came out of court, women in floral frocks and fussy hats perched atop home perms line up to jeer at her; in her sleek black suit, tossing her dark glossy mane, she had an air of being one of Nature’s aristocrats.”
 This struck a chord, because it seemed to echo something that Iris Ashley had written in the Daily Mail in October of 1962, just a couple of months before Johnny Edgecombe began the unravelling of Profumo’s career by firing five shots at a house where Keeler was staying.
 “Keep an eye on the young…” Ashley urged.
 “The under twenty-fives….
 These are the girls who made long hair piled high into fashion, the girls who’ve been living in tunic dresses and Chanel-type suits – these are the girls who are going mad for capes.
 For daytime, they wear them with high boots.”

 So, was Christine Keeler one of those under twenty-fives in high boots?
-It seems, based on this image and the one at the top of the page, that perhaps she was.
-The former was taken on April 23, 1963, the latter in Keeler’s apartment on March 17, 1963, the week before she was due to give evidence in Edgecombe’s trial.
+It seems, based on a couple of images available from Getty that perhaps she was. #71870367 was taken on April 23, 1963, #592272662 in Keeler’s apartment on March 17, 1963, the week before she was due to give evidence in Edgecombe’s trial.
 Her two outfits – a blouse and an oversized sweater, both worn with ski pants tucked into knee-length boots – would have been seen as shockingly edgy by Burchell’s latter-day tricoteuses, with their floral frocks, fussy hats, and home perms, but it pointed to wider changes in society.

 The approval of the oral contraceptive pill had given women an unprecedented level of control over their fertility.
 While social conservatives tut-tutted about promiscuity and extra-marital sex, the major impact of this new contraceptive technology was in transforming women’s economic role.
 By uncoupling the onset of sexual activity from the age that women first married, it allowed them to invest in education and other forms of human capital as well as generally become more career-oriented.
 Soon after the birth control pill was legalized, there was a sharp increase in college attendance and graduation rates for women.
 And as Beth Levine so presciently noted, the emergence of the boot and the pill were contemporaneous.
 They were both, in their in own ways, symbols of women’s growing independence.